 Seeing the abundant herds of elephants roaming the plains, Mt.
 Kilimanjaro peaking through the clouds and sometimes, the roaring of hyenas and lions just makes this region so special.
 Amboseli is ideal for anybody looking for a convenient safari, right near Nairobi or Mombasa.

 Longer Kenya itinerary?
-Head to my 10-Day Kenya itinerary and the 30 gems you’ll love!
+Head to my 10-Day Kenya itinerary and the 30 gems to love!

 Women Travel Essentials I Can’t Live Without